Phantom Power

 Unplug vacuums, power tools and other appliances from chargers once they have finished charging.

-Desktop computer and monitor, laptop, printer, wifi router
+Desktop computer and monitor, laptop, printer

 Plug office devices into a power bar with a timer to shut off while you are at work or asleep.